lukanthrope/tt-1-3/3-design-leaderboard/README.md

 # Scoreboard Module

 This module handles user scores and leaderboard functionalities.
-It is integrated with other existing modules and middlewares, such as the `Actions`, `Auth` utilizing "EventEmitter" for low coupling.
+It is integrated with other existing modules and middlewares, such as the `Actions`, `User`, `Auth` utilizing "EventEmitter" for low coupling.

 ## Functionalities